 Over 50% of women will experience some sort of Gynaecology condition at a point in their life.
 Common conditions include PMS (Pre-menstrual Syndrome) or PMT, menstrual cramps, back ache, breast soreness, mood fluctuations, changes in bowel habits and upset digestive systems.
 Some may also suffer extremely heavy menstrual flow, severe pain, migraines, faintness or clotted menstrual blood.
 Conditions such as Endometriosis, Polysytic Ovarian Syndrome, Fibroids and Cysts are increasingly common.

-At Shen Therapies we treat gynaecologicial conditions by giving dietary advice, using Chinese herbs and supplements and regular Acupuncture, restoring the body to harmony and ultimately treating the cause of the condition not just the symptoms.
+At Shen Therapies we may be able to assist gynaecologicial conditions by giving dietary advice, using Chinese herbs and supplements and regular Acupuncture, restoring the body to harmony and ultimately assisting in treating the cause of the condition not just the symptoms.

 Some facts on what a normal menstrual cycle are provided below.